ndavol/nlp-with-ruby/README.md

 - Provide a useful title and comments for your Pull Request (not `Changed readme.md`).
 - Mention the originator in the PR message if possible, e.g.
   `Added the neuroevo lib by @giuse.`
-- Add the topic `rubyml` to your repository or open an issue and kindly ask the originator of the project to do so (if applicable for your submission).
+- Add the topic `rubynlp` to your repository or open an issue and kindly ask the originator of the project to do so (if applicable for your submission).

 Sometimes we will ask you to edit your Pull Request before it is included.